anzah1/git-workflow-improvements/README.md

 - with rebase, `git rebase <upstream merge branch>` will do the same thing, but will keep the history cleaner

+# Cleaning up your history

+- especially with rebase, you can get into situation where you need to resolve the same conflicts over and over again

+- cleaning up your history will make resolving the conflicts bit easier later on

+## Quick way

+- fastest way to clean up the history, is reconstructing the commits

+- if you want to reuse commit messages, you should copy the commit hashes to text file somewhere

+- first part of the process is to use `git reset` with first commit with changes you don't want to reconstruct

+- that will remove the commits and leave the changes in staging area

+- now you can add things one by one and make as many or few new commits as you like

+- when making commits, you can use `git commit -c <commit hash>` with one your old commits, so you don't have to rewrite the commit messages

+- if you need to modify the commit message, you can edit the latest commit with `git commit --amend`

+## More finegrained way

+- key for this is `git rebase -i` (you usually want to give origin/master as parameter)

+- that will let you remove, reorder or combine the commits

+- way to prepare for it is to use `--fixup` parameter when making commits as that way rebase knows already what you are intending to do with the commit

+- when doing the interactive rebase, you're supposed to reorder the commits in a way that fixup commits are next to the commits they are combined to

+- faster way is to use the `--autosquash` parameter with the rebase and Git will reorder things automatically

+- remember that you don't need to do rebase if you want to modify the latest commit, `git commit --amend` is lot handier for that

 # Getting back to where you started

 - there are situations where you want to just start over